akirattii/asyncloop/README.md

 # mildloop

 A simple helper library for async function's loop execution.
-You can execute same async function repeatedly, passing each parameter for each execution.
+It allows you to execute your async function logic repeatedly, passing any parameter to every executions of a function.

 # Install